 Organizations across the globe are using personality tests not only to evaluate what motivates candidates and how productive they are but also to discover more about their cognitive abilities and technical skills, according to Forbes.

 You might also be wondering whether personality tests should be used in the workplace.
-While personality tests should be used as part of the hiring process, they shouldn’t be the only factor used to make a final hiring decision.
+While personality tests should be used as part of the hiring process and pre-employment testing, they shouldn’t be the only factor used to make a final hiring decision.

 There are various other important factors to consider when hiring a candidate, including hard skills, soft skills, and experience in the field and position you are hiring for.
 You will also find out more about your candidate in the interview stages, which is where personality tests can be ideal.
 Keep reading to find out how.